 Add the cashews to a food processor or blender.
 Blend until a fine meal is produced.
 Add the coconut and blend for a few seconds to break it down.

-Add the remaining ingredients and blend until well combined, smooth and creamy (without any bites).
+Add the remaining ingredients and blend until well combined, smooth and creamy (without any bits).
 Add extra water if needed to reach a similar consistency to a regular pancake batter.

 Heat a large non-stick frying pan over medium - low heat.
 Smear the pan with a little coconut oil at a time so the pancakes don't brown too fast before they have cooked through.